NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Mist Blending.md

 **Effect** You shroud yourself in mist, making it harder for your foe to hit you.
 If you're concealed, the DC of the flat check increases from 5 to DC 7 Flat check; if you're hidden, it increases from 11 to DC 13 Flat check.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*